devdan98/Paramify/README.md

 **Paramify** is a proof of concept (PoC) for a decentralized flood insurance platform built on Ethereum, demonstrating automated insurance purchases and payouts triggered by flood level data from a Chainlink-compatible oracle.
 This PoC showcases a smart contract (`Paramify.sol`) that allows users to buy flood insurance policies and claim payouts when flood levels exceed a predefined threshold, with role-based access control for secure administration.

-Designed for presentation to the Polkadot ecosystem, Paramify highlights the potential for decentralized insurance applications.
-While currently implemented on Ethereum using Hardhat, the architecture is adaptable to Polkadot parachains (e.g., Moonbeam for EVM compatibility or a native Substrate pallet with a custom oracle).
+Designed for the Avalanche Summit hackathon, Paramify highlights the potential for decentralized insurance applications.
+While currently implemented on Ethereum using Hardhat, the architecture is adaptable to Avalanche C-Chain or other EVM-compatible networks.
 This README provides instructions to set up, deploy, and demo the PoC locally, along with steps to test key features.

 ### Features
 - **Insurance Purchase**: Users buy policies by paying a premium (10% of coverage), e.g., 0.1 ETH for 1 ETH coverage.